 Commitment to the Ethical Use of Animals in Research

 For example, Bristol-Myers Squibb has created a world-class imaging department that has allowed scientists to view the impact of experimental drugs on disease and assess the long-term effectiveness of a potential new treatment in a non-invasive manner.
-In addition, we have provided more than $1 million in funding to other organizations to support the development of alternatives to animal research.
+In addition, we have consistently provided funding to external organizations to support the development of alternatives to animal research.

 When the use of animals is necessary, Bristol-Myers Squibb is committed to providing the highest level of care.
 We ensure that the care and use of all laboratory animals meets or exceeds relevant local, national and international regulations, as well as our own internal standards of animal care.